• Home

 Timeline: 3-6 inspections depending on scope

-• Rough-in inspection: Before covering walls - checks framing, plumbing, electrical
+• Rough-in inspection: Before covering walls—checks framing, plumbing, electrical while visible

-• Electrical rough-in: Wiring visible, outlets installed, no covers yet
+• Electrical rough-in: Wiring installed, outlets placed, no covers yet—inspector verifies wire gauge, box placement, GFCI locations

-• Plumbing rough-in: Pipes installed, connections made, before drywall
+• Plumbing rough-in: Pipes installed, connections made, before drywall—verifies venting, drainage slope, supply lines

-• Framing inspection: For structural changes, load-bearing modifications
+• Framing inspection: For structural changes—ensures proper support beams, headers, load transfer

-• Final electrical: All fixtures installed, outlets working, breakers labeled
+• Final electrical: All fixtures working, outlets tested, breakers properly labeled

-• Final building: Everything complete, ready for occupancy
+• Final building: Everything complete, code compliant, ready for use

-• GFCI outlets missing: Required within 6 feet of water sources
+• Missing GFCI outlets: Required within 6 feet of all water sources—most common failure

-• Electrical panel issues: Overcrowded breakers, improper labeling
+• Electrical panel overcrowding: Too many circuits on single breaker, improper labeling

-• Structural concerns: Inadequate support after wall removal
+• Inadequate structural support: Headers too small after wall removal

 Condo Kitchen Renovations: Double the Approvals